Health & Safety

 A number of precautions and measures have been put in place for accident and emergency procedures.

-Whilst completing application forms, participants are asked for all dietary and medical conditions, next of kin, passport and emergency contact details.
-These details are kept with the group leaders at all times during the visit.
+When completing application forms, participants are asked for all dietary and medical conditions, next of kin, passport and emergency contact details.
 The Trust has the facilities to call, email and send text messages to all participants' next of kin immediately should they need to.
 All participating schools must nominate a coordinating teacher who is contactable throughout the duration of the visit.

 Levels of Supervision